 In order for you or your competitors to appear when these destinations are typed in, you either have to bid on a keyword to show up under the paid listings, or your website needs to be optimized for those keyword phrases to show up high on the organic side.
 What does that mean?
 It means your site needs to have rich, relevant organic content about those destinations on your site, and also, that those destinations have a link from their websites to yours.
 The rich, relevant content is how search engines determine whether or not to include your hotel in the search results, and the link from the destination is like a reference to the search engines – saying yes, you really are nearby that amusement park or university so give your hotel a high ranking.

-Capturing your fair share of the online market should be a significant part of your 2008 strategic plan and beyond.
+Capturing your fair share of the online market should be a significant part of your strategic plan this year and and beyond.
 The online travel booking landscape will continue to change as social networking and user generated content becomes more common, but before you begin to worry about Web 2.0, make sure you are investing in the optimizing of your independent website and your brand.com site so your potential customers can find you today.